vzool/docs/api/reference.md

 #### Get Activity Event

-Get one or more activity events
+Get one or more activity events.

 ```http
 GET /activity/[pk]